open-contracting/standard_extension_template/README.md

 The extension template includes the following schema files:

 * release-schema.json
-* release-package-schema.json
-* record-package-schema.json

-In most cases, the extension will have a _release-schema.json_ with the minimal changes required to patch the schema, although there may be more marginal user cases requiring metadata patches for _release-package-schema.json_ and/or _record-package-schema.json_.
+In most cases, the extension will have a _release-schema.json_ with the minimal changes required to patch the schema.
 Empty schema files should not be included in the extension.

 ### extension.json